 We book all on tour accommodation for you, but you will need to decide whether to pay locally when you get to the hostel or select the "Tour + Hostel Multi-share + Free Time activity" option at the time of booking.
 Please contact our reservations team firstname.lastname@example.org for recommendations on where to stay pre and post tour.

-To make sure we make the most of our day we only pick up and return to the HAGGiS office to ensure your day is not compromised by running around the city.
-Most of the Edinburgh hostels are walking distance to the office.
-Likewise, the bus and train station are a few minutes walk and the airport has frequent and cheap transport from the city centre.
-For more information on public transport in Edinburgh, check out Lothian Buses.
+To make sure we make the most of our day we only pick up and return to the stated departure location to ensure your day is not compromised by running around the city.
+Most of the hostels are walking distance to our departure point.
+Likewise, the bus and train station are a few minutes walk and the airport has frequent transport from the city centre.

 The minimum age on all tours is 18.
-There is no maximum age.
-As long as you are reasonably fit and have a good sense of fun, we are sure you will have a fantastic time!
+There is no maximum age (however the 8-Day Orkney, Hebrides, & North Coast 500 tour has special age requirements) As long as you are reasonably fit and have a good sense of fun, we are sure you will have a fantastic time!
 The majority of our customer are in the 18 to 35 age bracket and our style of travel reflects this.

 As much time as possible!
 Our aim is to get you out and about and to actually experience the country you’re in.
 We'll take you for walks, explore castles, recount local myths and legends and tell you about our often turbulent history.

-Whilst we regularly get couples and friends travelling together, we also get a good number of solo travellers and down to our style of travel, you'll get to know everyone soon enough!
+Some of our tours run in conjunction with our mates at Highland Explorer Tours, so we get a good mix of couples and friends travelling together.
+We also get a good number of solo travellers and down to our style of travel, you'll get to know everyone soon enough!
 We're all about meeting new people and making new connections.

 Occasionally we do have more than one departure each day so it is not guaranteed that you will be on the same bus if bookings are made separately.
 This can be easily be arranged by contacting us prior to your departure date.
 Just call or email us with everyone's names, booking references and the tour they are on – we’ll do the rest.

 Each customer can bring one standard piece of baggage up to a maximum weight of 15kg.
-This weight should cover a standard 60 litre backpack or a medium holdall or suitcase.
-Unfortunately if your baggage is in excess of this allowance you may be asked to leave it behind in secure storage.
+This weight should cover a standard 60 litre backpack or a medium holdall or suitcase (67cm x 45cm).
+Unfortunately, if your baggage is in excess of this allowance you may be asked to leave it behind in secure storage.
 In addition, a standard daypack may be carried on the coach provided it can fit in the luggage rack or under your seat.